Greece Moments Greece Moments

 Feasting on the Pelion

-If you want to use the typical Greek cuisine you will get your money’s worth on Pelion.
-We ate incredibly well (and sometimes even quite cheaply!) on Pelion and would like to recommend a few of our taverns and cafés that we visited:
+If you want to enjoy the typical Greek cuisine, you’ll get your money’s worth on Pelion.
+We ate incredibly well (and sometimes even quite cheaply!) on Pelion and would like to recommend a few of the tavernas and cafés that we visited:

 • Vasilikos & Diosmos, Agios Lavrentios